Variational problem and Hamiltonian formulation of the Lagrange-d'Alembert equations with nonlinear nonholonomic constraints: Variational problem and Hamiltonian formulation for the Lagrange-D'alembert equations.

 Hamiltonian equations for the remaining variables $\pi_e, {\boldsymbol p}, {\boldsymbol\pi}$ turn out to be satisfied as a consequence of the constraints (\ref{nh18}).

 The variables ${\boldsymbol q}$ and ${\bf v}$ have unambiguous dynamics.
 Their first-order equations (\ref{nh21}) are equivalent to the original Lagrange-d'Alembert equations (\ref{nh9}).
 The multiplier $\mu_e$ was not determined in the course of the Dirac procedure, so the equation (\ref{nh22}) implies that the auxiliary variable $e(t)$ has an arbitrary dynamics, and hence it represents an unobservable (gauge) degree of freedom of the Dirac formalism.
-This indicates that our theory is invariant under a local symmetry.
-To find it, we use the final Hamiltonian (\ref{nh20}) to construct the first-order (Hamiltonian) variational problem of our theory
+The equation itself is invariant with respect to the following infinitesimal local symmetry with the parameter $\alpha(t)$: $\delta e=\alpha$, $\delta\mu_e=d\delta e/dt$.